-Let him overpower and occupy Ukraine, amass more to his vast kingdom, paint the way he paints his ‘red’ sprawling empire.
+Let him overpower and occupy Ukraine, amass more to his vast kingdom, and paint how he paints his ‘red’ sprawling empire.

-The man is blazon with fake worries about NATO expansion threatening Russian security.
+The man is blazoned with fake worries about NATO expansion threatening Russian security.

-But for how long would he carry on with his deeds of power greed?
+But how long would he carry on with his deeds of power greed?

-At age 69, going to be 70 in October, heaven prohibits, he would not live and rule till eternity.
+At age 69, going to be 70 in October, heaven prohibits, he would not live and ruling till eternity.

-Underneath this universal truth lies the percept nothing is permanent in this world.
+Underneath this universal truth lies the percept that nothing is permanent in this world.

 What looks to be permanent today prepares the stage for the following change.